-Roofing including roof space

-Sloping roofs were visually inspected with the aid of binoculars where appropriate.

-Flat roofs were visually inspected from vantage points within the property and where safe and reasonable to do so from a 3m ladder externally.

-Roof spaces were visually inspected and were entered where there was safe and reasonable access, normally defined as being from a 3m ladder within the property.

-If this is not possible, then physical access to the roof space may be taken by other means if the Surveyor deems it safe and reasonable to do so.

-The roof has a pitched profile overlaid in tile work under a central tiled ridge and incorporates timber detailings to the eaves.
-There is a skylight to the rear elevation.
+Roofing including roof space Sloping roofs were visually inspected with the aid of binoculars where appropriate.
+The roof has a pitched profile overlaid in slater work under a central tiled ridge and there is a skylight to the rear elevation.
+There is a common access hatch to the second floor landing but no access was taken by us at date of inspection. Γ Rainwater fittings Visually inspected with the aid of binoculars where appropriate.
+Rainwater goods fitted to the main eaves are to cast iron design with cast iron downpipes.
+Main walls Visually inspected with the aid of binoculars where appropriate.

-There are dormer window projections to the front elevation under flat roofing and timber cheeks.

-Access to the roof void is gained via a hatch formed at the first floor landing ceiling.
-No access could be safely taken from this hatch as it is located directly over the stair head.

-Secondary access is taken via an under eaves access hatch to one of the first floor bedrooms.
-Where visible to us, the roof is of timber framed design overlaid in sarking board with a foil backing.
-The space between the joists was noted to be partially floored, but insulation was also noted.
-The roof void area houses a hot water storage tank.

-Rainwater fittings

-Visually inspected with the aid of binoculars where appropriate.

-Rainwater goods fitted to the main eaves are to PVC design with PVC downpipes.

-Main walls

-Visually inspected with the aid of binoculars where appropriate.

 Foundations and concealed parts were not exposed or inspected.

-The main walls are to cavity brickwork/blockwork, part rendered, part pointed externally.
-There is evidence that cavity wall insulation has been installed.
+The main walls are to cavity brickwork, part synthetic stone pointed and part roughcast externally.
 Sub-floor ventilation grills were noted.

-Satellite dish, external lighting and external sockets were noted.
-There are steps leading to the front door.

-Windows, external doors and joinery Internal and external doors were opened and closed where keys were available.
+There is no evidence that cavity wall insulation has been installed. Г Windows, external doors and joinery Internal and external doors were opened and closed where keys were available.
 Random windows were opened and closed where possible.
 Doors and windows were not forced open.
-Windows are to replacement aluminium framed, double glazed design with some opaque fittings noted.
-Access to the subject property is via an entrance door of aluminium design incorporating glazed insert and this door is lockable.
-The kitchen door to the rear elevation is of a similar construction.
-External decorations Visually inspected.
-External decoration is to painter work and aluminium coating.
-Companyatories / Net and Parkla Conservatories / porches Not applicable.
-Communal areas Not applicable.
+Windows are to replacement uPVC double glazed design with some opaque fittings noted.
+Access to the subject property is via an entrance door of timber panel design incorporating a glazed fanlight and this door is lockable.
+External decorations Vigually inapported External decorations Visually inspected.
+External decoration is to painter work and PVC powder coating. coating.

+Communal areas Circulation areas visually inspected.
+There is an entry phone system serving the property which leads into a common hallway with stairs serving as access from ground floor to upper floors of solid construction, incorporating a metal handrail and balustrade.
+There is a section of pedestrian pathway to the rear elevation including a set of steps.
 Garages and permanent outbuildings There is no garage nor space for the construction of one, nor any permanent outbuildings believed to pertain to the subject property.
-There is car parking provision which is on street and generally unrestricted.
+Car parking is within the vicinity but somewhat restricted at certain times of the day.
 Outside areas and boundaries Visually inspected.
-There are sloping garden grounds to both front and rear elevation with boundaries being to a mixture of timber fencing and wire and post fencing.
-Gardens are laid to a mixture of lawn, pavings and plantings and there is an extensive area of timber decking to the rear elevation.
-There are some areas of retaining walls.
-There are several sheds and there is a covered seating area to the rear elevation garden.
+Garden grounds serve the property to the front and rear elevation with boundaries being to a mixture of masonry walling and timber fencing.
+Gardens are laid to a mixture of paving slabs, planting, paving, lawn and there are sections of retaining walls and drying poles.
+There is a shed to the rear elevation.
 Ceilings Visually inspected from floor level.
-Ceilings would appear to be to plasterboard with some timber lining also noted.
-Areas of recessed spotlights and varying ceiling heights and partial coombing was also noted.

-Single Survey Internal walls Visually inspected from floor level.
+Ceilings would appear to be to plasterboard with a pulley system noted to the kitchen ceiling.
+Internal walls Visually inspected from floor level.
 Using a moisture meter, walls were randomly tested for dampness where considered appropriate.
-Internal faces of external walls and internal separating walls are to a mixture of plaster on the hard, probably brick and plasterboard lining.
-Television mounting brackets were noted and wall vents were noted.
+Internal faces of external walls and internal separating walls are to plaster on the hard, probably brick.
 Floors including sub floors Surfaces of exposed floors were visually inspected.
 No carpets or floor coverings were lifted.
-Flooring throughout is to suspended timber overlaid in boarding.
-Our ability to accurately assess the condition of flooring was significantly restricted, due to the presence of fitted floor coverings and furniture in situ and our report should be read in this context.
-No sub-floor inspection has taken place.
-Internal joinery and kitchen fittings Built-in cupboards were looked into but no stored items were moved.
-Kitchen units were visually inspected excluding appliances.
-Skirtings and architraves are to painted timber.
-Internal doors are to a timber panel design.
-Kitchen units are to wall and base fittings and incorporate a stainless steel sink unit and there are some soft closing door mechanisms.
-The kitchen is plumbed for a washing machine.
-The stairs serving as access from ground floor to first floor are to timber straight flight design incorporating a handrail and balustrade.
+Flooring is to a mixture of solid screed and suspended timber overlaid in boarding.
+Our ability to accurately assess the condition of the flooring was significantly restricted, due to the presence of fitted floor coverings and furniture in-situ and our report should be read in this context.